talkpython/100daysofcode-with-python-course/days/13-15-text-games/README.md

     # Compute who won
 ```

-Bonus points for address the possibility of a tie after three rounds.
+Bonus points if you address the possibility of a tie after three rounds.

 ## Day 15: Tidy up standard **Rock, Paper, Scissors**